-- 14.1.1 CTP Insurers must respond in writing to funding requests relating to treatment, care and support services within seven business days of receipt of any such request where the claimant has completed a prescribed authority which remains valid. - 14.1.2 The response must either: - (a) approve the funding request; or - (b) if the CTP Insurer requires further information in order to make a decision on the treatment, care and support service request, provide detail of what clarification or further information is required from the service provider, health professional or claimant (as applicable) to assist in the approval of the request; or - (c) if the funding request is declined or partially declined, include reasons for the CTP Insurer's decision to decline. - 14.1.3 In establishing whether the treatment, care or support service is reasonable and necessary, a CTP Insurer must consider the following: - (a) appropriateness of the proposed injury recovery services for the injuries; - (b) expected benefit of the proposed injury recovery services for the claimant;
+- 14.1.1 CTP Insurers must respond in writing to funding requests relating to treatment, care and support services within seven business days of receipt of any such request where the claimant has completed a prescribed authority which remains valid. - 14.1.2 The response must either: - (a) approve the funding request; or - (b) if the CTP Insurer requires further information in order to make a decision on the treatment, care and support service request, provide detail of what clarification or further information is required from the service provider, health professional or claimant (as applicable) to assist in the approval of the request; or - (c) if the funding request is declined or partially declined, include reasons for the CTP Insurer's decision to decline.

-- (c) quality of the service provider; - (d) any advice provided to the claimant by treating practitioners; - (e) background and medical history of the claimant; - (f) the relationship of the service to the injury caused by or arising out of the accident; - (g) whether evidence exists that the proposed service is not recommended; - (h) the proposed number and frequency of services; - (i) whether other services have been undertaken and the outcome to date; and - (j) whether refusing to fund would result in a deterioration in the claimant's condition, rate of recovery and return to usual activities, including return to work.
+- 14.1.3 In establishing whether the treatment, care or support service is reasonable and necessary, a CTP Insurer must consider the following: - (a) appropriateness of the proposed injury recovery services for the injuries; - (b) expected benefit of the proposed injury recovery services for the claimant; - (c) quality of the service provider; - (d) any advice provided to the claimant by treating practitioners; - (e) background and medical history of the claimant; - (f) the relationship of the service to the injury caused by or arising out of the accident; - (g) whether evidence exists that the proposed service is not recommended; - (h) the proposed number and frequency of services; - (i) whether other services have been undertaken and the outcome to date; and - (j) whether refusing to fund would result in a deterioration in the claimant's condition, rate of recovery and return to usual activities, including return to work.

-15 Court approval in claims of persons under legal disability
+15 Court approval in claims of persons under legal incapacity

-- 15.1.1 If a claimant is a person under a legal disability, a CTP Insurer must not settle entitlements under section 127B of the MV Act without the consent of the claimant's litigation guardian. - 15.1.2 A CTP Insurer must not compel the claimant's litigation guardian to enter into settlement negotiations with respect to entitlements under section 127B of the MV Act, no fault entitlements for children under 16 years or common law damages in relation to a claim. - 15.1.3 In relation to the settlement of a claim, including entitlements under section 127B of the MV Act or damages corresponding to those entitlements, a CTP Insurer must advise the parent or legal guardian to obtain court approval in relation to the settlement where the claimant is a child or person under a legal disability at the date of settlement and is not legally represented. - 15.1.4 A CTP Insurer must allow the claimant to obtain an opinion from independent legal counsel to enable the court to approve or reject the proposed settlement and make orders in relation to the manner in which settlement funds are to be paid. - 15.1.5 CTP insurers must ensure that the parent or legal guardian is made aware that there is an entitlement to recover from the CTP Insurer the costs of the counsel opinion and application to the court, in particular the fees applicable to advise on compromise or settlement for a person under a disability under the cost scales in the Magistrates Court (Civil) Rules 2013 (SA) as amended from time to time, or under the District Court Civil Supplementary Rules 2014 (SA), as amended from time to time.
+- 15.1.1 If a claimant is a person under a legal incapacity, a CTP Insurer must not settle entitlements under section 127B of the MV Act without the consent of the claimant's litigation guardian. - 15.1.2 A CTP Insurer must not compel the claimant's litigation guardian to enter into settlement negotiations with respect to entitlements under section 127B of the MV Act, no fault entitlements for children under 16 years or common law damages in relation to a claim. - 15.1.3 In relation to the settlement of a claim, including entitlements under section 127B of the MV Act or damages corresponding to those entitlements, a CTP Insurer must advise the parent or legal guardian to obtain court approval in relation to the settlement where the claimant is a child or person under a legal incapacity at the date of settlement and is not legally represented. - 15.1.4 A CTP Insurer must allow the claimant to obtain an opinion from independent legal counsel to enable the court to approve or reject the proposed settlement and make orders in relation to the manner in which settlement funds are to be paid. - 15.1.5 CTP insurers must ensure that the parent or legal guardian is made aware that there is an entitlement to recover from the CTP Insurer the costs of the counsel opinion and application to the court, in particular the fees applicable to advise on compromise or settlement for a person under a legal incapacity under the cost scales in the UCR.